nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 ### Deleting a task: **`delete`**

-Deletes the specified task from todo list.
+Deletes the specified task from to-do list.
 Format: **`delete`**` INDEX`

 Deletes the task at the specified `INDEX`.
 The index refers to the index number shown in the most recent listing.